kzaky/khaledzaky.com/about/index.md

 imgclass: speaking
 ---

 <p class="lead" markdown="1">I’m Khaled Zaky.
-I’m a Technical Product Manager at [TD Bank](http://www.td.com/), where I’m focused on defining cloud services that service the bank.</p>
+I’m a Technical Product Manager at [TD Bank](http://www.td.com/), where I’m focused on defining cloud products that service the bank.</p>

 Prior to [TD](http://www.td.com/) I was a product manager at [Rogers Communications](http://rogers.com/), where I played a key role in defining their startegy for the enterprise cloud products.
 In additon to that I managed a portfolio of in-market cloud and data centre products.